pilotgary/SV08-PZ-Probe/README.md

 Threee ground pins are available.
 I used the one on the UART to keep the wiring neat for the later addition of an X-axis limit microswitch.

+# Hotend Wiring

+If you don't have the right connectors on hand, harvest the ones from the Sovol heater and thermister.
+Cut them off keeping 15mm to 20mm of wire tails attached.
+Fit the E3D Revo hotend to the heatsink.
+The Revo has Molex connectors fitted and comes with extension cables.
+For the initial setup I used the extension cables, but later removed them, cutting off the Molex, and soldering the cables to the toolhead connector tails, making sure there was a little slack in the cables once connected.